 The best solar chargers are easy to pack away and provide ample power when needed.
 Some can even charge a few devices at a time.
 This guide will shed some light on how to choose the right option for your needs and budget.

-- BEST OVERALL: GoerTek 25000mAh Solar Power Bank Portable Panel Charger
+- BEST OVERALL: GoerTek 25000mAh Solar Power Bank Portable Charger

-- BEST FOR CAMPING: X-DRAGON 20W Folding Solar Panel Charger
+- BEST FOR CAMPING: X-DRAGON 40W Solar Panel Charger

 Key Shopping Considerations

 If you’re new to the world of solar charging, know that there are several factors to consider, including size, style, the number of charging ports available, and the wattage and milliamp ratings.

 Solar Banks vs. Solar Panels

 There are two main types of solar chargers on the market: solar power banks and solar panels.

 - Solar banks operate by absorbing sunlight and storing the energy in a built-in battery.
 When full, they can continue to charge devices regardless of the sky’s conditions or time of day.
 They also typically feature a small LED flashlight.